denisecase/datafun-01-getting-started/README.md

 ### Install VS Code Editor

 Download and install VS Code.
+Python is not the only language we need - we'll use Markdown and SQL too.
+VS Code is a great editor for many languages.

-1. Read a little bit about VS Code at <https://code.visualstudio.com/>.
+1. Read a bit about VS Code at <https://code.visualstudio.com/>.
 1. Click "Download" and follow instructions for your machine.
 1. If you need more help, use the official VS Code docs.
 For example, additional Mac instructions are [here](https://code.visualstudio.com/docs/setup/mac).

 -----

-## On Your Machine (Grab it, Run it, Modify it, Push it Back)
+## On Your Machine (Get code, Run it, Modify it, Push it Back)

 ### Get Your Code Down To Your Machine